-INDIANAPOLIS, IN (January 7, 2013) - Twenty-two high school coaches from across the country have been selected as 2012 National Coaches of the Year by the National Federation of State High School Associations (NFHS) Coaches Association.
+INDIANAPOLIS, IN (January 11, 2016) - Twenty-two high school coaches from across the country have been selected as 2015 National Coaches of the Year by the National Federation of State High School Associations (NFHS) Coaches Association.

-The NFHS, which has been recognizing coaches through an awards program since 1982, honors coaches in the top 10 girls sports and top 10 boys sports (by participation numbers), and in one "other" category that is not included in these 20 categories.
-For 2012 awards, the NFHS has added Spirit as a separate award category as well.
-Winners of NFHS awards must be active coaches during the year in which they receive their award.
-This year's awards recognize coaches for the 2011-12 school year.
+The NFHS, which has been recognizing coaches through an awards program since 1982, honors coaches in the top 10 girls sports and top 10 boys sports (by participation numbers), and in one "other" sport that is not included in the top 10 listings.
+The NFHS also recognizes a spirit coach as a separate award category.
+Winners of NFHS awards must be active coaches during the year for which they receive their award.
+This year's awards recognize coaches for the 2014-15 school year.